robin0800/manjaro-tools/README.md

 # iso_checksum=md5

 # experimental; use overlayfs instead of aufs
-# requires minimum 4.0 kernel on the build host
+# requires minimum 4.0 kernel on the build host and on iso in profile.conf
 # use_overlayfs="false"
 ~~~